-Under our offer letter with Dr. Levy, our Chief Medical Officer, Dr. Levy is entitled to an annual base salary, which is currently \$386,250.
-Dr. Levy will also have the opportunity to earn an annual performance-based bonus of up to 35% of his base salary.
-Further, as an inducement to his service with the Company, Dr. Levy was awarded options to purchase 6,666 shares of our common stock at an exercise price per share equal to the fair market value on the date of grant, one-quarter of which will vest on the one-year anniversary of his April 18, 2016 start date, and the remainder of which will vest monthly thereafter at the rate of 1/48th the total number of shares per month, subject to acceleration as set forth below.
+Under our offer letter with Dr. Levy, our Chief Medical Officer, Dr. Levy is entitled to an annual base salary, which is currently \$397,838.
+Dr. Levy will also have the opportunity to earn an annual performance-based bonus of 35% of his base salary.
+Further, as an inducement to his service with the Company, Dr. Levy was awarded options to purchase 6,666 shares of our common stock at an exercise price per share equal to the fair market value on the date of grant, one quarter of which vested at the one-year anniversary of his April 18, 2016 start date, and the remainder of which is vesting monthly at the rate of 1/48 of the total number of shares per month, subject to acceleration as set forth below.
 In the event that the Company terminates Dr. Levy's employment for any reason, he will have three months following his termination to exercise the vested portion of these options, except in the case of death or disability, for which he will have one year to exercise such options.